mdawaffe/Popsicles-Please/README.md

 config.server = {
 	port: 3000,         // port for server to listen on
 	cache: 'cache.json' // path to cache file
-}
+	cacheTTL: 86400000, // time for which to cache each item (ms) }
 ~~~